Promoting girls' and women's involvement in rugby around the United States.

 Try on Rugby offers starter kits for new programs that include two rugby balls, flag belts, boundary cones, and the full curriculum.

-This portion of the curriculum introduces the basic skills of flag rugby through fun games and structured practices.
+Introduce the basic skills of flag rugby through fun games and structured practices.
 Each week's practice builds upon the skills learned the week before and culminates with a flag rugby competition.

 Fitness and Active Nutrition